Vanillin

 Vanillin is an organic compound with the molecular formula auto=1|C8H8O3.
 It is a phenolic aldehyde.
 Its functional groups include aldehyde, hydroxyl, and ether.
 It is the primary component of the ethanolic extract of the vanilla bean.
 Synthetic vanillin is now used more often than natural vanilla extract as a flavoring in foods, beverages, and pharmaceuticals.

 Vanillin and ethylvanillin are used by the food industry; ethylvanillin is more expensive, but has a stronger note.
 It differs from vanillin by having an ethoxy group (−O−CH_{2}CH_{3}) instead of a methoxy group (−O−CH_{3}).

 Natural vanilla extract is a mixture of several hundred different compounds in addition to vanillin.
 Artificial vanilla flavoring is often an ethanol solution of pure vanillin, usually of synthetic origin.
 Because of the scarcity and expense of natural vanilla, synthetic preparation of artificial vanilla flavoring has long been of interest.
 The first commercial synthesis of vanillin began with the more readily available natural compound eugenol (4-allyl-2-methoxyphenol).
 Today, artificial vanillin is made either from guaiacol or lignin.

 Lignin-based artificial vanilla flavoring is alleged to have a richer flavor profile than that from guaiacol-based artificial vanilla; the difference is due to the presence of acetovanillone, a minor component in the lignin-derived product that is not found in vanillin synthesized from guaiacol.
 (Note: According to Esposito 1997, blind taste-testing panels cannot distinguish between the flavors of synthetic vanillin from lignin and those from guaicol, but can distinguish the odors of these two types of synthetic vanilla extracts.
 Guaiacol vanillin, adulterated with acetovanillone, has an odor indistinguishable from lignin vanillin.)

 Natural history

-Although it is generally accepted that vanilla was domesticated in Mesoamerica and subsequently spread to the Old World in the 16th century, in 2019, researchers published a paper stating that vanillin residue had been discovered inside jars within a tomb in Palestine dating to the 2nd millennium BCE, suggesting the possible cultivation of an unidentified, Old World-endemic Vanilla species in Canaan since the Middle Bronze Age.
+Although it is generally accepted that vanilla was domesticated in Mesoamerica and subsequently spread to the Old World in the 16th century, in 2019, researchers published a paper stating that vanillin residue had been discovered inside jars within a tomb in Canaan dating to the 2nd millennium BCE, suggesting the possible cultivation of an unidentified, Old World-endemic Vanilla species in Canaan since the Middle Bronze Age.
 Traces of vanillin were also found in wine jars in Jerusalem, which were used by the Judahite elite before the city was destroyed in 586 BCE.

 Vanilla beans, called tlilxochitl, were discovered and cultivated as a flavoring for beverages by native Mesoamerican peoples, most famously the Totonacs of modern-day Veracruz, Mexico.
 Since at least the early 15th century, the Aztecs used vanilla as a flavoring for chocolate in drinks called xocohotl.